 There are many cases of criminal threat that are charged as a misdemeanor.
 The threat of fighting or an assault can be charged as a misdemeanor depending on the circumstances of the case.
 The nature of the threats and the criminal background of the defendant are always important factors in how serious a case is.

 Working with a San Diego defense lawyer is the best way to protect your rights and fight the charges brought by the prosecution.
 Cases involving criminal threats can often stem from domestic violence incidents involving family members or spouses.
 Personal relationships make criminal threat charges even more complicated; which can lead to distorted facts and even false accusations.
 An experienced lawyer will always look to do their own investigation of the scene, the victim, and any witnesses that could provide crucial evidence against the charges.

 How to Defend Against A Criminal Threat Charge?

-There are many defenses that a criminal defense lawyer in San Diego can raise against a criminal threat charge.
+There are many defenses that a criminal threats lawyer in San Diego can raise against a criminal threat charge.
 Arguing to have the case dismissed entirely or get the charges reduced to a lesser offense or infraction is a necessary first step.
 If the alleged victim could not have reasonably been in fear of the threat then the charges cannot go forward.
 If the threat was so vague and ambiguous that no reasonable person would have felt in fear then again the charges must be dismissed.
 The problem with criminal threat charges is that once a prosecutor has filed a case they fight with all their resources to keep the case going.
 For an attorney to get a criminal threat case dismissed requires extensive preparation and research of every witness and bit of evidence in a case.

 Criminal Threat Preliminary Hearing